TENNESSEE SOCIETY OF MEDICAL ASSISTANTS, INC

 - Provide educational services for the self-improvement of its members and to stimulate a feeling of fellowship, respect, and cooperation among its component chapters.

-- Encourage and assist in forming new local chapters within the State of Tennessee.
+- Encourage and assist in forming new local chapter within the State of Tennessee.

-This society hereby declared to be a nonprofit, professional organization.
+ARTICLE III-ORGANIZATIONAL POLICYThis society hereby is declared to be a nonprofit, professional organization.
 It is not now, nor shall it ever become, a trade union or collective bargaining agency.
-No person otherwise qualified for membership in this society shall be denied membership because of race, religion, sex, national origin, or political affiliation.
-No person who participated in the activities of organizations whose intent is to overthrow the government of the United States shall become a member of this society.
+No person otherwise qualified for membership in this society shall be denied membership because of race, religion, sex, national origin or political affiliation.
+No person who participated in the activities of organizations whose intent is to overthrow the government of the United States of American shall become a member of this society.

-A component chapter found guilty of any conduct or action deemed in contradiction to the Code of Ethics, Articles of Incorporation, Bylaws, or Standing Rules of this society shall be subject to revocation of its charter.
+SECTION 3.
+REVOCATIONA component chapter found guilty of any conduct or action deemed in contradiction to the Code of Ethics, Articles of Incorporation, Bylaws or Standing Rules/Policy Handbook of this society shall be subject to revocation of its charter.
 A three-fourths (3/4) vote of the Board of Directors shall be necessary for revocation.

-There shall be eight (8) classes of membership: active, associate, sustaining, honorary, student, life, member-at-large, and affiliate.
-Membership in a component (local) chapter, constituent (state) society, and the AAMA shall be required for all classes except honorary and member-at-large unless there is no component chapter in the area.
-No other membership or quasi-membership classes shall be permitted by this Society or by a component chapter of this Society.
+SECTION 1.
+CLASSESThere shall be eight (8) classes of membership, active, associate, affiliate, sustaining, honorary, student, life and member-at-large.
+Membership in a component (local) chapter, constituent (state) society and the AAMA shall be required for all classes except honorary and members-at-large unless there is no component chapter in the area.
+No other membership or quasi-membership classes shall be permitted by this society or by a component chapter of this society.

-1. A CMA (AAMA) holding current credential status and whose CAM (AAMA) credential has not been revoked as provided by the AAMA Certifying Board Disciplinary Standards and Procedures for the CMA (AAMA).
+- A CMA (AAMA) holding current credential status and whose CMA (AAMA) credential has not be revoked as provided by the AAMA Certifying Board Disciplinary Standards and Procedures for the CMA (AAMA).

-2. Anyone who was an active member on December 31, 1987 and who maintains continuous active membership.
-(Continuous active membership shall be defined as having dues postmarked or submitted electronically to the AAMA Executive Office by December 31).
-The controlling time is that of the sending not that of the receiving.
+Anyone who was an active member on December 31, 1987, and who maintains continuous active membership.
+Continuous active membership shall be defined as having dues postmarked or submitted electronically to the AAMA Executive Office by December 31.
+The controlling time is that of the sending not of that of the receiving.